-Don’t be too ambitious so you set yourself up for failure and don’t be too hard on yourself if you get bored and find that pickling or making bread is not your thing and want to give up.
-You’re not training to be a chef, you just want the distraction and concentration that comes with doing something new, while you make some delicious food, learn new skills in the kitchen, and stay off Facebook and stay away from all the bad news.
+Don’t be too ambitious so you set yourself up for failure, and don’t be too hard on yourself if you get bored and find that pickling or making sourdough bread is not your thing and want to give up.
+You’re not training to be a chef, you just want the distraction and concentration that comes with doing something new, while you make some delicious food, learn new skills in the kitchen, stay off Facebook, and stay away from all the bad news.
 When you’re ready to move on, simply stop and start another food project.

 Start with Easy Cooking Projects if You’ve Been Under Stress

-While we think sourdough baking is one of the best cooking projects you can embark on because it requires focus, it’s so satisfying, and it can absorb your interest over a long period of time, some people do find making sourdough a little stressful until they get the hang of it.
-If you think that might be you then start with easy cooking projects that don’t require a great commitment but offer fast rewards, such as teaching yourself to create a perfect omelette or making your own chilli oil.
+While we think sourdough baking is one of the best cooking projects you can embark on because it requires focus, it’s so satisfying, and it can absorb your interest over a long period of time, and become a ritual, some people find making sourdough a little stressful until they get the hang of it.
+If you think that might be you, then start with easy cooking projects that don’t require a great commitment but offer fast rewards, such as teaching yourself to create a perfect omelette or making your own chilli oil.
+Links to both below.